 Aging doesn’t just mean we add more candles to birthday cakes; our bones, joints and muscles age, too.
 Our bodies experience more aches and pains than our younger selves.
 And for many, health takes a back seat.
 Perhaps we eat too many processed foods and fewer fruits and vegetables, slouch when seated and forego exercise.

-“At midlife, we see a lot of men and women struggling with low back, knee and neck pain,” said Nathan Timmer, MD, Avera Medical Group family physician in Mitchell, S.D.
+“At midlife, we see a lot of men and women struggling with low back, knee and neck pain,” said Nathan Timmer, MD, family physician at Access Health — Mitchell and Avera Medical Group Family Health Center.
 “This pain is commonly caused by overuse, conditions such as arthritis, or strained and pulled muscles.”

 You can try simple solutions to address your pain as well as any inflammation:

 - Applying hot or cold compress to the affected area

 - Taking over-the-counter medication, such as Tylenol, Aleve or ibuprofen

 - Gently stretching or massaging painful joints or muscles

 To get the best effective results, do these non-invasive solutions regularly; it requires dedication!

 If pain has slowed you down for two weeks or more — ahem, months — it’s time to see a doctor.
 He or she may recommend continuing some of the noninvasive methods just mentioned, as well as a few added measures.
 The physician may start a series of injections or sessions with a physical therapist.

 When injections, physical therapy or medications are no longer effective, your physician may suggest surgery — joint preservation or joint replacement.